Kashikodokoro Riding Car: Estimate the mirror weight

 The biggest concern for the Railway Institute's designers in building this car was the dimensions and weight of the sacred mirror.

-The sacred mirror is an incarnation of the sun goddess Amaterasu, and even the Crown Prince was not allowed to stand before it.
+The sacred mirror is believed to be an incarnation of the sun goddess Amaterasu, and even the Crown Prince was not allowed to stand before it.
 Even if it was necessary for car design, the public was not allowed to see or touch it.
-When they asked for permission to measure, the Ministry of the Imperial Household initially refused.
-Later, only dimensional measurements were permitted, but weight measurements, which required lifting the sacred mirror and placing it on a scale, were finally not permitted.
+When asked for permission to measure, the Ministry of the Imperial Household initially refused.
+Later, only dimensional measurements were permitted, but weight measurements, which required lifting the sacred mirror and placing it on a scale, were not permitted.

 The engineers therefore decided to extrapolate from previous literature.
 In 1868, this mirror was carried by people by hand from Kyoto to Tokyo.
 According to the records, sixteen young men carried the litter with the sacred mirror eastward on the Tōkaidō road, all of them sweating from the weight of the litter.

 The weight of the sacred mirror was estimated based on this description.
 They then designed the installation stand and transport equipment based on a fairly high estimate.